Vietnam.vn - Nền tảng quảng bá Việt Nam

 In China, this model also responds to challenges such as rising labor costs, pressure on efficiency, and the need for large-scale production with smaller error margins.

 The rapid spread of this factory model also raises concerns about jobs.
-According to the Future of Jobs Report from the World Economic Forum, about 23% of jobs are expected to experience significant changes in the next five years due to automation and artificial intelligence.
+According to the Future of Jobs Report from the World Economic Forum, about 23% of jobs are expected to undergo significant changes in the next five years due to automation and artificial intelligence.

 AI anh 2